tigerfarm/work/golang/README.md

 The [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)), often referred to as Golang, is a compiled programming language.
 Go was designed at Google in 2007, first public release 2009, version 1.0.
-It's widely used in production at Google
+It's widely used in production at Google.
 It's syntactically similar to C, but with memory safety, garbage collection, structural typing

 Characteristics from other languages: